 - Let it rise until it has doubled in size, in a warm place (72°F), for about 1 hour.

-- Turn the dough out onto a lightly floured surface, and fold in the edges again as before towards the middle and press them in.
+- Turn the dough out onto a lightly floured surface, and press down gently to deflate the dough with your hands.
+Fold in the edges again as before towards the middle and press them in.
 Carefully flip the dough over (seam side down now).
 Tighten the dough into a ball with a smooth, taut surface (using the edges of your palms).
 Transfer the dough into the mixer bowl again.